The Civil Contingencies team ensures that the Council will be able to respond speedily and effectively in a major emergency.

 - encourage all agencies and organisations to prepare for their role

-How do we prepare for emergencies?
+How we prepare for emergencies

 Specific emergency plans have been drawn up for a number of industrial sites in the area.
 In addition the team have prepared plans for emergencies such as foot and mouth, pandemic flu and pollution disasters.

-What kind of events do we plan for?
+Types of events we plan for

 Examples of emergencies we must plan for are:

-- Severe weather and flooding: storms or blizzards and freezing conditions resulting in major disruption and damage to the area as a whole or individual communities within it.
+Storms, blizzards and freezing conditions resulting in major disruption and damage to the area as a whole or individual communities within it.

-- Transportation accidents: such as major rail incidents, spillages of dangerous goods from road tankers, marine transport incidents and aircraft incidents.
+Major rail incidents, spillages of dangerous goods from road tankers, marine transport incidents and aircraft incidents.

-- Oil pollution: having a large coastline the threat of oil pollution and other toxic releases from marine incidents remains a serious threat.
+Having a large coastline the threat of oil pollution and other toxic releases from marine incidents remains a serious threat.

-- Crowd related incidents: specific threats that occur when large numbers of the public meet in one place such as sporting events or at specialist events.
+Specific threats that occur when large numbers of the public meet in one place such as sporting events or at specialist events.

-- Industrial related incidents: such as an incident occurring at one of the many industrial sites within Ayrshire or effects of incidents happening at an industrial site outwith Ayrshire.
+Such as an incident occurring at one of the many industrial sites within Ayrshire or effects of incidents happening at an industrial site outwith Ayrshire.

-- Outbreak of infection: Ayrshire has plans in place for pandemic flu, Foot and Mouth and Rabies.
+Ayrshire has plans in place for pandemic flu, Foot and Mouth and Rabies.

-- Acts of terrorism: Events indicate an increasing awareness of the possibility of terrorist attacks on the UK.
+Events indicate an increasing awareness of the possibility of terrorist attacks on the UK.
 The threat to Ayrshire is hard to assess and we have no specific information on the likelihood of such an attack but our procedures have been reviewed.

 How do we respond to emergencies?